predoiua/predoiua.github.io/tutorials/linux/lfcs/rhcsa_guide.md

 File : start with 666 and substract umask
-Direcotry : start with 777 and substract umask
+Directory : start with 777 and substract umask

 To set it for all users:
-Ceate a shell script with the name umask.sh in the /etc/profile.d directory and specify the umask/
+Create a shell script with the name umask.sh in the /etc/profile.d directory and specify the umask/

 To set if only for some users:
-Cchange the umask settings in a file with the name .profile, which is created in the home folder
+Change the umask settings in a file with the name .profile, which is created in the home folder

 For root set to 027, whereas normal users work with the default umask 022.